-We've built a vaccination requirement FAQ to answer initial commonly asked questions, but new questions will be asked, and new information will become available as we move forward.
-Please check back on this page, as we will strive to continue to update this page with information regularly.
+Additionally, we've built a vaccination requirement FAQ to answer initial commonly asked questions, but new questions will be asked, and new information will become available as we move forward.
+Please check back on this page, as we strive to continue to update this page with information regularly.

-Please monitor the weekly COVID updates for any available vaccination opportunities, or utilize local and state resources.
+Please utilize local and state resources.
 All of the campus community is eligible to receive some version of the COVID-19 vaccine at this time.

 The UCCS Status Board can help